Riddhi050803/attendance_project/README.md

 The program will open the webcam feed and start detecting faces.
 When a recognized face is detected, the system will mark attendance and print the message Attendance marked for <user_name> in the terminal.
 The program will then automatically exit.

-Attendance File: Attendance will be recorded in the attendance.txt file in the format:
+Attendance File: Attendance will be recorded in the attendance.txt file in the format:<user_name>,<timestamp>

-<user_name>,<timestamp>
+Run the following command to see the attendance:

+python mark_attendance.py

 Exit the Program Manually: You can also exit the program at any time by pressing q on the keyboard.